-For over 50 years, the Iditarod dog-sled race has caused immense suffering, neglect, and death for dogs.
-Alaskans are taking a stand and announcing that they do not support this death race, which is a stain on their culture.
+For over 50 years, the Iditarod dog-sled race has caused immense suffering, unconscionable neglect, and agonizing death for dogs.
+Alaskans are taking a stand and announcing that they do not support this death race.

 More than 150 dogs have died during the grueling 1,000-mile race, not including countless others who were killed simply because they weren’t fast or fit enough.
-During the off-season, dogs forced to race live chained to dilapidated boxes or plastic barrels without companionship or the opportunity to socialize.
+During the off-season, dogs are condemned to live chained to dilapidated boxes or plastic barrels without companionship or the opportunity to socialize.
 There’s no difference between these dogs and those we share our homes with.

 Many Alaskan companies, including Anchorage Distillery, Chrysler’s Anchorage dealership, and Anchorage-based Medical Park Family Care, have cut ties with the Iditarod.
 Scores of national companies, like Alaska Airlines, Coca-Cola, Costco, ExxonMobil, Jack Daniel’s, Pizza Hut, and Wells Fargo, have done the same.

-It’s time to change the minds of locals in Alaska who still support the death race—and that’s where YOU come in!
+It’s time to change the minds of Alaskans who still support this death race—and that’s where you come in!

 1. Sign the “I’m Alaskan, and I Don’t Support the Iditarod!” petition.